junobuild/docs/blog/2024-12-03-whats-new-in-juno-november-2024-edition/index.md

 ## Darker Dark Theme

-Maybe not the most groundbreaking update, but the dark theme just got even darker. 🧛‍♂️🦇 Perfect for those late-night coding sessions—or if you just enjoy the vibe!
+Maybe not the most groundbreaking update, but the dark theme got even darker. 🧛‍♂️🦇 Perfect for those late-night coding sessions—or if you just enjoy the vibe!

 ![A screenshot of the darker dark theme](./darker-mode.png)